tensorflow/models/research/fivo/README.md

 ### Contact

 This codebase is maintained by Dieterich Lawson, reachable via email at dieterichl@google.com.
-For questions and issues please open an issue on the tensorflow/models issues tracker and assign it to @dieterich.lawson.
+For questions and issues please open an issue on the tensorflow/models issues tracker and assign it to @dieterichlawson.